danluu/post-mortems/README.md

 [Google](https://status.cloud.google.com/incident/compute/15056#5719570367119360).
 Successive lightning strikes on their European datacenter (europe-west1-b) caused loss of power to Google Compute Engine storage systems within that region.
 I/O errors were observed on a subset of Standard Persistent Disks (HDDs) and permanent data loss was observed on a small fraction of those.

+[Google](https://status.cloud.google.com/incidents/fmEL9i2fArADKawkZAa2).
+On Tuesday, 19 July 2022 at 06:33 US/Pacific, a simultaneous failure of multiple, redundant cooling systems in one of the data centers that hosts the zone europe-west2-a impacted multiple Google Cloud services.
+This resulted in some customers experiencing service unavailability for impacted products.

 [PythonAnywhere](https://blog.pythonanywhere.com/189/).
 A storage volume failure on one of storage servers caused a number of outages, starting with PythonAnywhere site and also with our users’ programs (including websites) that were dependent on that volume, and later spreading to other hosted sites.

 [Sun](https://www.forbes.com/forbes/2000/1113/6613068a.html#6d1bdc036162).
 Sun famously didn't include ECC in a couple generations of server parts.
 This resulted in data corruption and crashing.
 Following Sun's typical MO, they made customers that reported a bug sign an NDA before explaining the issue.